 Cancer has turned into an epidemic in our canine and feline patients.
-Currently approximately 7 out of 10 dogs die of cancer in our country.
+Currently, approximately 7 out of 10 dogs die of cancer in our country.
 In 2009, I began a study to evaluate pet food as a potential cause of this terrible disease.
 My theory was that pet food was the culprit.
-You may ask how can pet food cause cancer?
+You may ask, how can pet food cause cancer?
 The pet food produced in the United States is regulated by the AAFCO organization.
 There are very low specifications for what goes into pet food.
 There is a standard that dog food must contain 22% protein and cat food must contain 27% protein.
 The source of protein is not stated or regulated.
 Pet food companies take advantage of this and use “animal by-product” or organ meat as sources of protein.
-It is a known fact that carcinogens (i.e. insecticide, herbicides, pesticides …) are stored in these organs.
+It is a known fact that carcinogens (i.e., insecticides, herbicides, pesticides, etc.) are stored in these organs.
 Our livestock in this country have chronic exposure to these and many other carcinogens.
-The slaughter houses must get rid of these organs and essentially have two options.
-Cremation of the organs which would cost trillions of dollars or give it to the dog and cat food companies for their protein requirement.
-Since I have started my study, I have only seen a handful of skin or oral malignant tumors for dogs who had always eaten a non-by-product or non-organ meat-based food or treats.
+The slaughterhouses must get rid of these organs and essentially have two options.
+Cremation of the organs would cost trillions of dollars, or give it to the dog and cat food companies for their protein requirements.
+Since I started my study, I have only seen four malignant tumors in dogs who have always eaten a non-by-product or non-organ meat-based food or treat.
 In my many years of practice, I have dealt with most of my patients dying of cancer.
-Today, with educating my clients about proper diets, most my patients are living into their late teen years.
-A few diets that I recommend for dogs are: Nutrisource, Open Farm, Natural Planet, Earthborn, Nom Nom , Pure Vita (not beef), Natural Planet, N&D, N.O.W. and Zignature.
-Good treats for dogs are fruitables, Halo, Old Mother Hubbard, Cloud Star and Grandma Lucy’s.
-For raw diets: Sojo, Honest Kitchen and Grandma Lucy’s.
-Canned Diets: Castor Pollux Organix, Cloud Star Wellmade, Farmina, Firstmate,
+Today, with educating my clients about proper diets, most of my patients are living into their late teen years.
+A few diets that I recommend for dogs are: Nutrisource, Open Farm, Organix, Earthborn, Natural Planet, N&D, N.O.W. and Zignature.
+Good treats for dogs are fruitables, Halo, Old Mother Hubbard, Cloud Star, and Grandma Lucy’s.
+For raw diets: Nom Nom Canned Diets: Castor Pollux, Organix, Cloud Star Wellmade, Farmina, Firstmate,